linuxserver/docker-rutorrent/README.md

     uid=1001(dockeruser) gid=1001(dockergroup) groups=1001(dockergroup)
 ```

+Running this application as root or setting the PUID to 0 will cause FPM to fail to start.
+Since it's run under s6 init it will just keep looping but you will be unable to reach the rtorrent daemon.

 ## Setting up the application

 Webui can be found at `<your-ip>:80` , configuration files for rtorrent are in /config/rtorrent, php in config/php and for the webui in /config/rutorrent/settings.